uriegel/WebWindowNetCore/README.md

 You can use ```http(s)://``` scheme, ```file://``` scheme, and custom resource schemes.

+### Custom resource scheme

 ### DebugUrl

 Sometimes you have to use a different url for debugging the app, for example when you use a react app.
 If yu want to debug this web app, you have to use vite's debug server ```http://localhost:5173```.
 But when you build the final web app, you want to include the built web app as .NET resource (see later).

 For debugging the web app you can use the builder function ```DebugUrl``` together with ```Url```.
-When you are debugging in visual studio code, the debug url is beeing used whereas in the relaese version the normal url is used:
+When you are debugging in visual studio code, the debug url is being used whereas in the relaese version the normal url is used:

 ```cs
     ...